 Originating in McMinnville, Beverly Cleary is the most successful writer on this list, selling 91 copies of her work worldwide.
 A majority of her books are set in the Grant Park neighborhood of northeast Portland.

-Her children’s literature has been credited as the first in the genre to convey narrative emotional realism.
+Her children’s literature has been credited as the first in the genre to convey narrative, and emotional realism.

 Last year, Cleary passed away at the age of 104.